 Having made sure that you have chosen an appropriate pet and you have socialized with it, you can reserve it at Reception.
 We will ask you to complete a questionnaire.

-While waiting for your home visit we encourage prospective adopters to visit the animal at Llys Nini, so that you can get to know each other better.
-With some animals it may be appropriate to bring a blanket or towel from home to leave with the animal to help them get used to the smell of their new home.
+It may be appropriate to bring a blanket or towel from home to leave with the animal (s) to help get them used to the smell of their prospective home – staff will advise you on this.

-Llys Nini will call you to tell you the result of the home visit and when your animal will be ready to collect.
+Once we have collected all the information we need Llys Nini will call you to let you know if the adoption can progress and when your animal will be ready to go home.

 When you collect your new pet please bring identification with you e.g. driver's license.
 You will receive an adoption pack and further advice.